simon816/Command-Block-Assembly/README.md

 Packer arguments:
   Arguments that control how the packer behaves.

+  -shared             Include a symbol table and other metadata to enable
-  --dummy-datapack    Don't write an output datapack.
-This can be used for
-                      debugging with --dump-commands
-  --stats             Print statistics about the generated datapack
+                      dynamic linking of datapacks --dummy-datapack    Don't write an output datapack.
+This can be used for debugging with --dump-commands --stats             Print statistics about the generated datapack